Tezeroth/Aframe-movement-test/README.md

-still incompatible with touch controllers on quest browsers
+still incompatible with touch controllers on quest browser